kyma-project/kyma/docs/04-operation-guides/operations/evnt-01-enable-kyma-with-jetstream.md

 title: Enable Kyma with JetStream
 ---

-This guide shows how to enable JetStream and how it upholds `at least once delivery` quality of service.
+This guide shows how to enable JetStream and how it ensures `at least once` delivery.

 ### Enable JetStream